vino5211/Algorithms-of-Artificial-Intelligence/PN-Reading_Wikipedia_to_Answer_Open-Domain_Questions.md

 			+ **Multi Paragraphs(single docs and multi docs) result contrast : ** To make scores compatible across paragraphs in one or several retrieved documents, we use the unnormalized exponential and take argmax over all considered paragraph spans for our final prediction.(我们使用非规范化的指数，并对所有考虑的段跨度进行最终预测的argmax)

 + ## Data
+	+ Wikipedia
+		+ Knowledge source
+	+ SQuAD
+		+ train data
+			+ EM
+			+ F1
+	+ three more data QA dataset
+		+ CuratedTREC
+		+ WebQuestions
+		+ WikiMovies
+	+ Distantly Supervised Data
+		+ All the QA datasets presented above contain train-ing portions, but CuratedTREC, WebQuestions and WikiMovies only contain question-answer pairs, and not an associated document or paragraph as in SQuAD, and hence cannot be used for training Document Reader directly.
+		+ Following previous work on distant supervision (DS) for relation extraction (Mintz et al., 2009), we use a procedure to automatically associate paragraphs to such training examples, and then add these examples to our training set.
 + ## Experiments
+	+ Finding Rlevant Articles
+	+ Reader Evaluation on SQuAD
+		+ We use 3-layer bidirectional LSTMs with h = 128 hidden units for both paragraph and question encoding.
+We apply the Stanford CoreNLP toolkit (Manning et al., 2014) for tokenization and also generatin
+	+ Full Wikipedia Question Answering
 + ## Conslusion